fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

-1. Notice that the `BankAccount` class has two public read-write fields: `balance` and `accountType`.
+1. Notice that the `BankAccount` class has two public read-write fields: `Balance` and `AccountType`.

-    - `balance` is a read-write field that can be changed at any time.
+    - `Balance` is a read-write field that can be changed at any time.
-    - `accountType` is a read-write field that can be changed at any time.
+    - `AccountType` is a read-write field that can be changed at any time.

     The other fields in the `BankAccount` class are either static or read-only:
-    - `accountNumber` is a read-only field that is set in the constructor and cannot be changed after that.
+    - `AccountNumber` is a read-only field that is set in the constructor and cannot be changed after that.
-    - `customerId` is a read-only field that is set in the constructor and cannot be changed after that.
+    - `CustomerId` is a read-only field that is set in the constructor and cannot be changed after that.
-    - `interestRate` is a static field that is shared among all instances of the `BankAccount` class.
+    - `InterestRate` is a static field that is shared among all instances of the `BankAccount` class.
-    - `nextAccountNumber` is a static field that is shared among all instances of the `BankAccount` class.
+    - `s_nextAccountNumber` is a static field that is shared among all instances of the `BankAccount` class.

-1. To convert the `balance` and `accountType` fields to automatically implemented properties, replace the `balance` and `accountType` field declarations with the following code:
+1. To convert the `Balance` and `AccountType` fields to automatically implemented properties, replace the `Balance` and `AccountType` field declarations with the following code:

     ```csharp